 In case two surfers are sitting in the middle of the peak, and the wave opens to both sides in an A-frame wave, they should tell each other whether they're going right or left.

-When that happens, both surfers are able to enjoy their ride down the line without wasting what the wave had to offer.
+When that happens, both surfers can enjoy their ride down the line without wasting what the wave has to offer.